isomerpages/moe-queenstownsec/_departments/Infocomm Technology.md

 **WHOLE SCHOOL**

-•	&nbsp;National Digital Learning Programme (NDLP): Every student owns a school-prescribed Personal Learning Device (PLD)
+•	&nbsp; National Digital Learning Programme (NDLP): Every student owns a school-prescribed Personal Learning Device (PLD)

 ![](/images/Picture3.jpg)

 <br>
-•	ICT Digital Literacy Programme
+•	&nbsp; ICT Digital Literacy Programme

 ![](/images/NDLP%20DL.jpg)
 In Secondary One, students learnt to use CANVA to create posters.
 They then apply the acquired skill to to create posters to advocate their cause for their Community Youth Leadership (CYL) Projects.
 (CANVA).